UniMath/agda-unimath/src/metric-spaces/functoriality-isometries-cauchy-pseudocompletions-of-metric-spaces.lagda.md

       ( B)
       ( map-isometry-cauchy-pseudocompletion-Metric-Space A B f a)
-      ( map-isometry-Metric-Space A B f lim) preserves-limit-map-isometry-cauchy-pseudocompletion-Metric-Space
+      ( map-isometry-Metric-Space A B f lim) preserves-limit-map-isometry-cauchy-pseudocompletion-Metric-Space =
-    is-lim-a ε δ =
-    is-short-map-isometry-Metric-Space A B
+    preserves-limit-map-short-map-cauchy-pseudocompletion-Metric-Space
-      ( f)
+      ( A)
-      ( ε +ℚ⁺ δ)
+      ( B)
-      ( map-cauchy-approximation-Metric-Space A a ε)
+      ( short-map-isometry-Metric-Space A B f)
+      ( a)
       ( lim)
-      ( is-lim-a ε δ)
 ```

 ### The action on isometries of Cauchy pseudocompletions preserves convergent Cauchy approximations